MicrosoftDocs/dynamics365smb-docs/business-central/bi-examples-custom-financial-reports.md

 |F7|Total of Income Statement|Posting Accounts|40000..99999|Net Change||
 |F8|Check Figure|Formula|F6-F7|Net Change||

 Your income statement report is complete.
-To view the report, choose the report on the Financial Reporting page, and select **View Financial Report**.
+To view the report, choose the report on the **Financial Reporting** page, and select **View Financial Report**.
 Select any column definition you like to use with this report.
-The often used column definitions for a balance sheet are **M-NetChang** and **PTD + YTD**.
+The often used column definitions for an income statement are **M-NetChang** and **PTD + YTD**.
 You can also create a new column definition.

 The following image shows the structure of the report in this example.